Scottish Shipwrecks

 Madame Alice

-SS Causway ex Sound Fisher
+SS Causeway ex Sound Fisher

 Lloyds of London

-The wreck is still fairly intact although the superstructure in the bridge area is beginning to fall inwards on itself and the stern is smashed and disappears into the seabed.
-This is presumably the result of the collision that caused the loss of the vessel as the rest of the hull appears to be in tact.
+The wreck is fairly intact although the superstructure in the bridge area has fallen inwards on itself and the stern is smashed and disappears into the seabed.
+This latter damage is presumably the result of the collision that caused the loss of the vessel as the rest of the hull appears to be in tact.
 The stern is covered extensively by fishing nets and so great care must be taken, particularly as the muddy seabed and the silt that covers the wreckage, deposited by the tides rushing through the Falls of Lora from Loch Etive, quickly reduces visibility as the diver swims past.
-Forward of the bridge the large single hold is well filled with silt.
-Huge seapens cover the seabed around the wreck but otherwise the wreck itself is not covered with the same profusion of encrusting life that would normally be associated with such a wreck.
-Apart from the depth and the fishing nets their are no great hazards on this dive but clearly it is not for the inexperienced diver.
-She lies more or less on the route of the Lismore ferry from Oban so watch out for it but otherwise surface traffic in the area is reasonably light.

 Share this:

-• Click to share on Facebook (Opens in new window)
+• Click to share on Facebook (Opens in new window) Facebook

-• Click to share on Twitter (Opens in new window)
+• Click to share on X (Opens in new window) X

 • More

-• Click to print (Opens in new window)
+• Click to print (Opens in new window) Print

-• Click to email a link to a friend (Opens in new window)
+• Click to email a link to a friend (Opens in new window) Email

 Subscribe to Blog via Email